isc-projects/stork/doc/user/install.rst

 Login Page Welcome Message
 --------------------------

-A custom welcome message can be displayed in the login page.
+A custom welcome message can be displayed on the login page.
 Typically, it is used to provide contact information to a server administrator to request access credentials.
 The welcome message should be wrritten to a file using basic HTML format.
 For example: